coolersport/docker-webdav/README.md

 docker run -d -e USERNAME=test -e PASSWORD=test -p 8080:8080 coolersport/webdav
 ```

 All uploaded content can be browsed from root `http://localhost:8080`

+Define `WEBDAV_FOLDER=sites` to change the accessible location of the content to `http://localhost:8080/sites`.